historic-trails/website/sites/the-palace-of-governors.md

 ## Bibliography

-(^leilani)Abbink, Emily.
+Abbink, Emily.
 New Mexicos Palace of the Governors: History of an American Treasure.
 Museum of New Mexico Press, 2007.

 “History of Santa Fe, New Mexico.”
 History of Santa Fe, New Mexico, www.u-s-history.com/pages/h2117.html.